Sustainable, Ecological & Local

 In order to reduce the environmental impact generated by our races, we try as much as possible to put our supply points near a water source, and in a place enabling the supply of electricity.

 As an extension of this idea, the consumption of local products is obvious to us.
-Our cheese comes from the Montroc farm and La Ferme des 3 ours of Vallorcine.
+Our cheese comes from the Montroc and Vallorcine farms.

 When buying our products we give priority to those with minimalist packaging, bulk purchases, etc. to reduce our waste production.